 Self-Management

 Relaxation techniques and guidance on pacing yourself are skills which are very useful on a daily basis.
-Occupational therapists are often brought in to help CRPS sufferers develop these skills.
+Occupational therapists help CRPS sufferers develop these skills.

 Graded Motor Imagery / Mirror Box Therapy